|

 WARNING!

-A quite large amount of people who fish this location are very rude, abusive and seem to enjoy aggravating as many people as they can.
-I've never seen such a total lack of respect for others anywhere else in the bay so be warned!
-It doesn't happen all the time but it happens enough now for me to post about it on here.
+A small number of elder people who fish this location are very rude, abusive and seem to enjoy aggravating as many people as they can.
+It doesn't happen all the time but it happened enough times for me and others to post about it on here.

 Rarer catches include cod, bass and smoothhound.